hiveot/hub/transports/README.md

 Include a 'cid' header field containing a connection-id.
 This is required for linking the subscription to the SSE connection that receives the events or property updates. .

 Once a request is received, an agent has to send a response.
 When the agent is another client, as in hiveot, the response has to be linked to the request.
-When the agent sends a response message it must therefore include the requestID provided with the request.
+When the agent sends a response message it must therefore include the correlationID provided with the request.
 The response operation field must be empty unless it contains a known response operation, such as actionstatus.
 In hiveot this is used to send a response to the consumer that send the request.